Graduate College Tuition & Fee Waivers

 Directors of Graduate Studies and their staff should refer to the Waiver Handbook for complete information on Graduate College waivers, including how they are allocated, how to request them, and deadlines.

-In general, a student holding a Graduate College waiver must be registered full time, being at least 12 credits in the Fall and Spring and 6 credits in the summer in a program under the auspices of the Graduate College.
+In general, a student holding a Graduate College waiver must be registered full time, being at least 9 credits in the Fall and Spring and 3 or more credits in the summer in a program under the auspices of the Graduate College.
+[These registration requirements are effective Fall 2021.]
 Registration exceptions are made for students with disabilities documented by the UIC Disability Resource Center and illnesses/health conditions for which a doctor does not recommend full-time enrollment.
 The student must also be in good standing.

 In general, Graduate College waivers cover the following charges: